ducanhnguyen/reinforcement-learning/README.md

 I tested with different values of epsilon, i.e. 0.1, 0.05 and 0.01.
 The comparison is shown in the figure below.
 As you can see, the experiment with epsilon = 0.1 converged fastest to the true mean value among three experiments.

-After 10^3 iterations, all of experiments converge to around 3.0 which is true mean value.
+After 10^3 iterations, all of experiments converge to around 3.0 which is true mean.

 <img src="https://github.com/ducanhnguyen/reinforcement-learning/blob/master/img/epsilon_greedy_comparison.png" width="650">